model-checking/cbmc-training/docs/src/cbmc/overview/checking-properties.md

 an object id together with an offset into the object.
 Pointer arithmetic in C uses signed integers for offsets.
-So it is theoretically possible for the offset into the object to have a magnitude larger than the maximium offset CBMC is using for objects on the heap.
+So it is theoretically possible for the offset into the object to have a magnitude larger than the maximum offset CBMC is using for objects on the heap.

 Given the file [`pointer-overflow.c`](examples/properties/pointer-overflow.c)
 ```